infiniteflight/infiniteflight-docs/manual/home-screen/fly-solo.md

-4. Infintie Flight has been in constant development, and some of our earlier aircraft aren't the same standard as the latest aircraft in our fleet.
+4. Infinite Flight has been in constant development, and some of our earlier aircraft aren't the same standard as the latest aircraft in our fleet.
 If this box is ticked, all of our aircraft (including older, legacy aircraft) are shown on your list.